tsrsilva/tsrsilva.github.io/docs/projects.md

 * [PhenoBees](https://researchportal.helsinki.fi/fi/projects/phenobees-a-knowledgebase-and-integrative-approach-for-studying-t). - Starting April 1st
 * Materiality and context of specimen labels: a study case with entomological labels. - Silva, Neundorf, Feitosa (Writing phase)
 * Additions to the taxonomy of Neotropical *Strumigenys* (Hymenoptera: Formicidae): description of new species, terminology alignment, and etymology of the generic epithet. - Silva, Ladino, Feitosa (Reviewing phase)
+* Semantic modelling of hierarchical homologies in ants: a case study of the genitalia of *Paraponera clavata*. - Silva (PHS snippet creation and class annotation)
 * Ethical implications of nomenclature mandatory provisions under distinct classification scenarios: extending Pavlinov’s (2021) principle of taxonomic non-freedom. - Silva (Writing phase)

 ### Translation projects ###